 North Pines Campground is located in breathtaking Yosemite National Park in Central California's rugged Sierra Nevada Mountain Range at an elevation of 4000 feet.
 The site is situated in the heart of Yosemite Valley, an awe-inspiring landscape containing many of the famous features for which Yosemite National Park is known.
 Within Yosemite, visitors can gaze upon waterfalls, sheer granite cliffs, deep valleys, grand meadows, ancient giant sequoias, vast wilderness areas and so much more.

 Reservation tips!
-Campsites in Yosemite are extremely popular and typically sell out in minutes.
+Campsites in Yosemite are extremely popular and typically sell out in minutes on the regular on-sale dates.
 Login to your account or create a new account before the 7:00 a.m.
 (PST) release time.
 You may only add reservations to your cart and proceed with your reservation if you are logged into your account.
 The recreation.gov call center does NOT have access to additional sites or additional information beyond what is published on recreation.gov.